mathworks/toolboxdesign/MEX.md

 BP: Added a statement similar to the one suggested-->

-This naming convention is helpful for a couple of reasons:

-* First, it makes it easy to match each MEX function to its source code.
-* Second, by adding the "Mex" suffix, it’s immediately clear that this is a MEX function—not a regular MATLAB function.
 <!--
 The organization of the MEX source files for the arithmetic toolbox relative to the toolbox folder is shown below: -->
 <!-- RP: Follow the langauge of the best practice